Intercountry Adoption

 Nairobi neighborhoods of Eastleigh and Kibera:

-• Violent crime, such as armed carjacking, mugging, home invasion, and kidnapping, can occur at any time.
+• Crime and kidnappings occur in the Eastleigh and Kibera neighborhoods.
+Violent crime, such as armed carjacking, mugging, and home invasion, can occur at any time.
 Street crime can involve multiple armed assailants.
+Most roads in these areas are heavily congested and overcrowded.
 Local police often lack the resources and training to respond effectively to serious criminal incidents.

 Visit our website for Travel to High-Risk Areas.